jituvrma007/CucumberTesting/README.md

-# CucumberTesting :about the project
+# CucumberTesting : about the project
-This is a sample backend/Api automation project for the service: https://jsonplaceholder.typicode.com using Java, RestAssured, Cucumber, and Gradle.
+This is a sample backend/Api automation project for testing restful APIs of a social network.
+Starting from simple functionality, it consists of a couple of APIs that allows you to make posts, comments on posts and list the existing users.
+All the respective Api and the documentation can be found here: https://jsonplaceholder.typicode.com.

+### A bit more about the project
+This project is covering some basic Api automation test framework and some sample test cases.
+Although, we can surely enhance it more with lots of robust features.

 ### Project structure
 ```